Sharing Your Medical Record

 Increasingly, patient medical data is shared e.g. between GP surgeries and District Nursing, in order to give clinicians access to the most up to date information when attending patients.

 The systems we operate require that any sharing of medical information is consented to by patients beforehand.
 Patients must consent to sharing of the data held by a health provider out to other health providers and must also consent to which of the other providers can access their data.

 e.g. it may be necessary to share data held in GP practices with district nurses but the local podiatry department would not need to see it to undertake their work.
 In this case, patients would allow the surgery to share their data, they would allow the district nurses to access it but they would not allow access by the podiatry department.
 In this way access to patient data is under patients' control and can be shared on a 'need to know' basis.

 Online Medical Records Access

-If you wish to apply for proxy access, ie on behalf of someone you care for, then there is a different form to complete (also opposite).
+It is possible via NHS App to see the records of someone you care for.
 Please be aware that for children, proxy access is only allowable up until their 11th birthday, after which different arrangements have to be made.
 This is in line with national guidance.
-The information leaflets below have more information.